RodrigoRP/harry-potter-api/README.md

 ### Run

-In order to run the API as following:
+In order to run the API First yout need to run Redis as following:

 ```bash
 docker start redis
 ```

-or
+and

 ```bash
 mvn spring-boot:run